Lixquid/go-genetic-math/README.md

 - `3+2*4/2` = ((3+2) * 4) / 2 = 10
 - `32+*1X9` = 3 (ignored) + (ignored) 1 (ignored) (ignored) = 4

+## Flags

+- `target` float
+    - The value the genomes are attempting to solve for. (default 200)
+- `populationSize` int
+    - The number of genomes in a population. (default 100)
+- `mutationRate` float
+    - The chance of a gene mutating when breeding. (default 0.01)
+- `immortalChampion`
+    - If set, the fittest genome in a population will automatically survive to the next. (default true)
+- `genomeSize` int
+    - The number of genes (operations) in a genome. (default 7)
+- `crossover`
+    - If set, breeding a new genome will involve two parents with crossover. (default true)
+- `colorOutput`
+    - If set, genomes will be printed colourized, with invalid genes printed in red. (default true)
+- `diffOutput`
+    - If set, champions will only be printed if they're different to the previous generation's champion. (default true)